 Similarly, probate can be made far more fraught if there are questions surrounding the decedent’s passing — including wrongful death or abuse while the decedent was incapacitated — or if there are lingering questions about their estate planning documents, such as whether there was fraud or undue influence from an outside source.

 There may even be complications with the personal representative which must be addressed, such as a breach of fiduciary duty or problems with the estate accountings.

 The Importance of Working with an Experienced Michigan Probate Attorney

 Even under the best of circumstances, probate can be difficult to handle on your own.
 Whether you are a personal representative, an heir, a creditor, a named beneficiary, or a person who knows the deceased was taken advantage of before their death, the knowledge and guidance of an experienced probate attorney can help you understand the intricacies of this important process, while also giving you a supportive ally as you recover from grief and pursue justice for your loved one.

 If you are currently dealing with the legal aftermath following the passing of a loved one, Attorney Dean Patrick can provide the assistance and support that you need as an estate, contested or not, is guided through the Michigan probate courts.

-At the Patrick & Associates, PLLC., PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights.
+At the Patrick & Associates, PLLC., we put our legal experience and skills together with our commitment to excellence in representing your rights.
 You can depend on our law firm’s ability to listen to you and our talent for creative strategies as we help you navigate probate, including (but not limited to) general probate litigation, wills and trusts contests, beneficiary disputes, guardianships, and conservatorships.